As of 1 July 2014, mineral royalty collection is now the responsibility of the Office of State Revenue.

 By now all royalty clients would have received a letter signed by the Chief Commissioner of State Revenue and the Executive Director Mineral Resources stating the responsibilities of both agencies.

-The Office of State Revenue are responsible for collection, compliance and debt management functions.
-Trade & Investment retain the functions of royalty education and policy, data collections, illegal mining and private mineral ownership.
-Ongoing joint activities between the Office of State Revenue and Trade & Investment include compliance audits.
+The Office of State Revenue is responsible for collection, compliance and debt management functions.
+Department of Industry retains the functions of royalty education and policy, data collections, illegal mining and private mineral ownership.
+Ongoing joint activities between the Office of State Revenue and Department of Industry include compliance audits.

 Mineral resources in New South Wales are mostly owned by the Crown.

 This means that the royalties and economic benefits from mining contribute to the provision of services to the people of New South Wales.

 It is the role of Department of Industry, through the Royalty and Statistics Unit, to administer the legislation relating to mineral royalty, disburse royalty to private mineral owners and maintain a mining statistics database.

 In 2013-14 the royalty revenue generated by the NSW minerals sector was $1.32 billion, with coal accounting for approximately 93% of the total.